WaywardGame/piratelanguage/README.md

 ?"
 , savvy?"
 * Not always.

-?
-, savvy?
-* Not always.
+Usually starting with Would/Do/Be.
 ```

 Use textdiff to get unchanged lines to remove from the final .json file.
 [Diff Checker](https://www.diffchecker.com/) can be used.
 Use the following JavaScript to get the unchanged lines: